webrecorder/browsertrix/docs/deploy/proxies.md

 Browsertrix can be configured to direct crawling traffic through dedicated proxy servers, allowing websites to be crawled from a specific geographic location regardless of where Browsertrix itself is deployed.

-The Browsertrix superadmin can configure which proxy servers are available to which organizations (or if they are shared for all organizations) and users can [choose from one of the available proxies in each crawl workflow](../user-guide/workflow-setup.md#proxy).
+The Browsertrix superadmin can configure which proxy servers are available to which organizations or if they are shared across all organizations, and users can [choose from one of the available proxies in each crawl workflow](../user-guide/workflow-setup.md#proxy).
 Users can also configure the default crawling proxy that will be used for the organization in organization-wide [Crawling Defaults](../user-guide/org-settings.md#crawling-defaults).

 This guide covers how to set up proxy servers for use with Browsertrix, as well as how to configure Browsertrix to make those proxies available to organizations.